Generic orbits and type isolation in the Gurarij space: The Gurarij space

+Say that a Gurarij space $G$ is \emph{prime} over a separable subspace $E$ if it embeds isometrically over $E$ in every Gurarij space containing $E$.

 \begin{cor}[Criterion for primeness over $E$] Let $G$ be a Gurarij space, and let $E \subseteq G$ be a separable subspace.
-Then the following are equivalent: \begin{enumerate} \item The space $G$ is \emph{prime over $E$}, that is to say that it embeds isometrically over $E$ in every Gurarij space containing an isometric copy of $E$. \item The space $G$ is separable and atomic over $E$, namely, $G = \bG[E]$. \end{enumerate} \end{cor} \begin{proof} It is immediate from \autoref{thm:AtomicGurarijEmbedding} that $\bG[E]$ is prime over $E$.
+Then the following are equivalent: \begin{enumerate} \item The space $G$ is prime over $E$. \item The space $G$ is separable and atomic over $E$, namely, $G = \bG[E]$. \end{enumerate} \end{cor} \begin{proof} If $G = \bG[E]$, then it is prime over $E$ by \autoref{thm:AtomicGurarijEmbedding}.
 For the other direction, assume that $\bG$ is prime over $E$.
 Since $E$ is separable, it embeds (by \autoref{thm:AtomicGurarijEmbedding}) in a separable Gurarij space, so $\bG$ must be separable as well.
 Finally, assume toward a contradiction that $\bG$ realises some non isolated type $\xi$.
 By \autoref{lem:IsolatedTypesMetricallyClosed} there exists $r > 0$ such that the closed metric ball $\overline B(\xi,r)$ has empty interior.
-Since the metric is lower semi-continuous, the closed metric ball is topologically closed, and is therefore meagre, as is the open ball $B(\xi,r)$.
-By \autoref{thm:GurarijOmittingTypes}, there exists a separable Gurarij space $\bG \supseteq E$ which omits $B(\xi,r)$.
+Since the distance is lower semi-continuous, the closed metric ball is topologically closed, and is therefore meagre, as is the open ball $B(\xi,r)$.
+By \autoref{thm:GurarijOmittingTypes}, there exists a separable Gurarij space $\bG \supseteq E$ that omits $B(\xi,r)$.
 Thus $G$ cannot embed over $E$ in $\bG$, a contradiction. \end{proof}